 If there also is an Attachment macro on the page, each embedded attachment will automatically be uploaded to it.

 Links work much like individual attachments:

 - In the editor, place your cursor where you want to insert the link.

 - Click the "Link" button on the editor toolbar.

-- Choose the type of link (from Search, Recently Viewed (other pages you've visited on the wiki), Attachments (file types), Web Link (URL), or Advanced [insert a link into the page using wiki markup–used for internal links within one page]).
+- Choose the type of link (from Search, Recently Viewed, Attachments, Web Link, or Advanced [insert a link into the page]).

 - Follow instructions to find and upload the link.

-- Change the "Link Text" if desired (default is the URL, filename, or selected text).
+- Change the "Link Text" if desired (default is the URL or filename).

 - Click "Insert"